BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I continued to work on a Guided Project on Dataquest.
 I finally combined both datasets, dropped all unnecessary columns and tomorrow I will start a real analysis.

 **Thoughts:** I am at the final stage of the project, excited to see what I will find out!

+### Day 33: April 8, 2020

+**Today's Progress**: Today I continued to work on a Guided Project on Dataquest.
+I finished initial data cleaning and finally got an answer to the first question, using a plot:

+* Are employees who only worked for the institutes for a short period of time resigning due to some kind of dissatisfaction?
+What about employees who have been there longer?

+From the initial analysis it is clear that empoyees with more than 7 years of service are more likely to resign due to some kind of dissatisfaction.

+Tomorrow I will continue to clean the datasets and answer to the second question.
+I will also improve aesthetics of all plots I will create with Seaborn.

+**Thoughts:** I am at the final stage of the project, excited to see what I will find out!